Along the foggy southern ridges

 What followed on the next day is beyond doubt the trail that is the highlight of all of our eastern Serbian tours – traversing the wildest and most beautiful part of Stara planina towards Babin Zub and Midžor, it’s highest peak (2170 m).
 This trail offers all kinds of scenery and challenges, the most inspiring one for sure being the 20 km long grassy ridge, where you have the feeling that you’re in a whole different world, looking more like some central Asia than Europe.
 It looks as if there’s nothing and no one around you for hundreds of kilometres.

 However, bad weather can easily spoil these magnificent views, and on that November 1st there were more clouds than sun again.
 We did get a few nice views while we were crossing the first peak of the tour, but had no luck when we started ascending Midžor, very soon getting into thick clouds, with 0 visibility.
-So we decided Descending to the villageto call it a day and return to the cosy and warm rooms of the Babin Zub mountaineering hut, making another break from the camping routine.
+So we decided to call it a day and return to the cosy and warm rooms of the Babin Zub mountaineering hut, making another break from the camping routine.
 It would really be inhumane to camp on or around Babin Zub in November, at 1600 m of altitude – it’s a place where temperature can drop to zero even in mid summer, and at this time of year it usually doesn’t rise above zero all day long.
 Just in time for dinner, Mario rejoined us for the rest of the tour.
 So we were finally complete, for the first time – six participating, and two guiding vehicles.